 Cicero denounces Cataline in the Roman Senate.
-(Image Credit: Cesare Maccari, Public Domain)
+Painting by Cesare Maccari (Source: University of Cambridge)

 With the Cataline Conspiracy, yet another norm was broken.
 The idea that the oligarchy needed to be replaced and run by a single person had been released into Roman politics.
 The wily Caesar was carefully watching from the sidelines.

 Conventional politics were now dead, and a revolution was in the making.
 It was only a matter of time before a combination of dark forces would coalesce and take control.
 Before Caesar became famous as a general committing genocide in Gaul, there was the great Pompey.
 Conqueror of hundreds of lesser nations, Pompey sought to become consul in 59 BCE.
 He would not be slowed down by Sullan reforms, which would have required him to first serve in lower government positions, and so he started making public his bid for power.

 The Senate was fearful that, like Sulla, Pompey would march his army to Rome.
 Gaius Julius Caesar IV then stepped in and, through a series of maneuvers, became an acceptable candidate for consul while also agreeing to Pompey’s request to distribute land to the veterans of his campaigns.